2022 Open Studio Information:

 Marsha's Artist Journey Begins:

 Marsha's love for art started when she was in elementary school.
-A fourth-grade teacher held up a picture she painted and told the class how beautiful it was.
-This encouraging moment motivated her to enter art contests.
-In high school Marsha won First Prize in the "All County Banner Contest."
-She created a banner for a local club and won first prize in the State of California plus other awards for her art.
-Creating art projects with her three children while they were growing up, also gave them a love for art.
+A fourth-grade teacher held up her picture and told the class how beautiful it was.
+This encouraging moment motivated her to continue her love of art.
+She was brave enough to enter art contests of all kinds and won several First Prizes for her work.
+As a parent, Marsha's love for art was shared with her three children.
 Once her children were grown it was time to begin a lifelong dream of attending art school.

 Marsha's Journey as a Professional Artist: